Into the Wood creates a platform for artists who question our relationship with the natural world around us.

 Adam Broomberg and Rafael Gonzalez will be in conversation with Issa Amro to mark the launch of Anchor in the Landscape, a book that brings together studied, absorbing portraits of olive trees in Palestine which act as fixed points in a historic and transforming landscape that is constantly disputed, altered, and destroyed.

-With @issaamro, @adam.rouhana, @barbaradebeuckelaere, @rafael__gonzalez__ we talk Palestine, resistance and art/photography.
+With Issa Amro, Adam Rouhana, Barbara Debeuckelaere, Rafael Gonzalez we talk Palestine, resistance and art/photography.
 On 4th of July at 11 am.
-In Arles, @doubledummy.studio
+In Arles, Doubledummy studio

 Adam Broomberg returns!
 The South African, Jewish artist updates us on his journey as a Palestine activist living in Germany, we discuss the censorship of anti-zionism in Germany and we also check in with ourselves and explore how this is impacting us all emotionally.